Editorial Review

 Nitric Oxide Pathway Peptides in Sexual Health Research

-The nitric oxide (NO) pathway is the primary peripheral mechanism of sexual arousal in both sexes — NO released from endothelial cells and NANC neurons triggers smooth muscle relaxation and vasodilation in genital vasculature.
-Peptides that enhance NO biosynthesis, prevent NO degradation, or sensitize the downstream cGMP signaling cascade represent vascular-targeted approaches to sexual health research.
+The nitric oxide (NO) pathway is the primary peripheral mechanism of sexual arousal in both sexes.
+NO released from endothelial cells and NANC neurons triggers smooth muscle relaxation and vasodilation in genital vasculature.
+Peptides that boost NO production, prevent NO breakdown, or sensitize the downstream cGMP signaling cascade represent vascular-targeted approaches to sexual health research.

 Testosterone-Modulating Peptides and Sexual Function

-Testosterone is the primary androgenic hormone driving sexual desire (libido) in both sexes, and age-related testosterone decline (approximately 1-2% per year after age 30 in males) is a significant contributor to sexual dysfunction.
-Peptides that modulate testosterone production through the HPG axis represent an endocrine approach to sexual health research that addresses the hormonal component of sexual function.
+Testosterone is the primary androgen driving sexual desire (libido) in both sexes.
+In males, testosterone declines roughly 1-2% per year after age 30.
+This age-related drop is a significant contributor to sexual dysfunction.
+Peptides that modulate testosterone production through the HPG axis represent an endocrine approach to sexual health research.

 For comprehensive guidance on peptide-based research approaches, see our peptide therapy guide.